 You can cap fees or cap the work you want your solicitor to do.
 Try to agree in advance how much email or telephone contact you would like.

-Solicitor (charging hourly rate): Total costs range from £2,000 to £3,000 for a negotiated financial settlement, up to £30,000 plus VAT or more for a financial application that goes all the way to a contested final court hearing.
+Solicitor (charging hourly rate): Total costs range from £2,000 to £3,000 for a negotiated financial settlement and up to £30,000 plus VAT or more for a financial application that goes all the way to a contested final court hearing.
 Costs will depend on whether you are trying to decide on care and support for your children, or to sort out your finances, or both.
 It will also depend on how much you and your ex-partner can agree between you and how complicated your circumstances are.

 Solicitor (charging fixed fee): Total costs for drawing up a consent order after an uncontested financial settlement could start at £250 plus VAT, with court fees on top of this depending on what you agree with your solicitor.
 This will not include negotiating how complex assets (such as a pension) should be divided or extra work if you and your ex-partner can’t agree a settlement.

 Collaborative family lawyer: Costs can be hard to estimate but could be from £8,000 to £15,000.

 Online divorce or dissolution service: Total costs of up to £400 if your divorce or dissolution is managed by a solicitor.
 Between £40 and £200 if a solicitor isn’t involved in the process, plus you will need to pay court fees.
 You should check whether the service will cover just the divorce or dissolution paperwork or the financial settlement as well.

 Mediator: Mediators typically charge from £100 an hour.
 Most couples have between three and four sessions.